Yvonne De Carlo: Later career

-The Munsters (1964–1966)
+1964–1966: The Munsters

 She was in debt by 1964 when she signed a contract with Universal Studios to perform the female lead role in The Munsters opposite Fred Gwynne.
 She was also the producers' choice to play Lily Munster when Joan Marshall, who played the character (originally called "Phoebe"), was dropped from consideration for the role.
 When De Carlo was asked how a glamorous actress could succeed as a ghoulish matriarch of a haunted house, she replied simply, "I follow the directions I received on the first day of shooting: 'Play her just like Donna Reed.'"
 She sang and played the harp in at least one episode ("Far Out Munsters") of The Munsters.
+In early season 1 episodes, De Carlo was top billed, owing to her star status, but later in the season, Gwynne (and his character, Herman Munster) received the top billing.

 After the show's cancellation, she reprised her role as Lily Munster in the Technicolor film Munster, Go Home!
 (1966), partially in hopes of renewing interest in the sitcom.
 Despite the attempt, The Munsters was cancelled after 70 episodes.
 Of the sitcom and its cast and crew, she said: "It was a happy show with audience appeal for both children and adults.
 It was a happy show behind the scenes, too; we all enjoy working with each other."
 Years later, in 1987, she said: "I think Yvonne De Carlo was more famous than Lily, but I gained the younger audience through The Munsters.
 And it was a steady job."

-Stage work and Follies (1967–1973)
+1967–1973: Stage appearances and Follies

 After The Munsters, she guest-starred in "The Moulin Ruse Affair" in The Girl from U.N.C.L.E.
 (1967) and "The Raiders" for Custer (1967) and episodes of The Virginian.

-She starred in Hostile Guns (1967) and Arizona Bushwhackers (1968), a pair of low-budget westerns produced by A. C. Lyles and released by Paramount Pictures.
-During this time, she also had a supporting role in the 1968 thriller The Power.
+She starred as the leading lady in Hostile Guns (1967) and Arizona Bushwhackers (1968), a pair of low-budget westerns produced by A. C. Lyles and released by Paramount Pictures.
+During this time, she also had a supporting role in the 1968 MGM science-fiction thriller The Power.

 After 1967, De Carlo became increasingly active in musicals, appearing in off-Broadway productions of Pal Joey and Catch Me If You Can.
 In early 1968 she joined Donald O'Connor in a 15-week run of Little Me staged between Lake Tahoe and Las Vegas and she did a five-month tour in Hello Dolly.
 Later she toured in Cactus Flower.

 De Carlo continued to appear in films such as The Delta Factor (1970) and had a notable part in Russ Meyer's The Seven Minutes (1971).
 The Los Angeles Times said about the latter that De Carlo featured in "an improbable sequence pulled off with verve by the still glamorous star."

-Her defining stage role was as "Carlotta Campion" in Harold Prince's production of the Stephen Sondheim musical Follies in 1971–72.
-Playing a washed-up star at a reunion of old theater colleagues, she introduced the song "I'm Still Here".
-De Carlo said she was told the part was written especially for her.